ZetaRet/protoss/install.md

 __ProtoSS.js__ can be found in __protoss/ProtoSS.js__ including documentation, header and interface
 __XeltoSS.js__ can be found in __xeltoss/XeltoSS.js__ including documentation, header and interface

+# Headers & Load Order
+Classes are loaded always before Headers in HTML.
+Each Header requires a hard reference to ProtoSS Class definition, any other reference-to inside the Header Array, present or super class(es), can be soft string literal which is resolved later.
+Backend may pack JS code in either way of <script src="file.js"> method or output it directly into the script tag.

 # Commit
 Plus (+) stands for added content
 Minus (-) stands for removed content